mrweedster/OpenNFS1AI/readme.md

 - Dashboards scale with the resolution
 - Incar perspective changed so the street is better visible
 - Stages/Races now end when the players car is stopped
+- Races are now class races.
+There are three different classes and opponent cars get the same class as the player car

 ## Legal:
 Models, textures, tracks, cars by Pioneer Productions / EA Seattle (C) 1995.